unitystation/unitystation/docs/development/How-To-User-Interface.md

 #### Overview

-These files are stored in **UnityProject\Assets\Scripts\Managers** this file contains any backend code that does not directly dictate what the UI does, but manages all other components.
+These files are stored in **UnityProject\Assets\Scripts** this file contains any backend code that does not directly dictate what the UI does, but manages all other components.
 Place these scripts inside the corresponding folder so it matches where you put the GUI Script, so Scripts\Core for Scripts\UI\Core and so on.
 The player-to-item or player-to-object interaction step is not handled in the manager script as it is treated as external to the UI.
 Create the script inside either Core, Items, Objects, etc. in **UnityProject\Assets\Scripts**, call a public GUI class inside it if modifications through items to the object are required, block out all unnecessary trait with the WillInteract function, etc..
 Attach this component to the object on that will be on the map.

 #### Tips